A list compiled by Ugandan seminarian Kiberu George.

 (St. Silouan the Athonite, Writings, VII.4, VIII.6)

-One who strictly prosecutes the misdemeanors of others will find not condescension towards his own.
+One who strictly prosecutes the misdemeanors of others will find no mercy towards his own.

 (St. John Chrysostom, On the Statutes, 3.6)